cristianglezm/live-commentary-widget/packages/@cristianglezm/live-commentary-widget/README.md

 ## ✨ Features

 *   **Plug & Play**: Drop `<LiveCommentary />` into any React app.
-*   **📸 Snapshot Verification**: Users can toggle "Show Reference Image" to see exactly what the AI was looking at when it commented (New in v1.1).
+*   **Visual Context**: Users can toggle "Show Context" on comments to verify exactly what the AI saw at that moment.
 *   **Headless Hooks**: Use `useLiveCommentary` and `useScreenCapture` to build your own custom UI.
 *   **AI Middleware**: Intercept raw AI responses to handle your own parsing, username assignment, or state management.
 *   **AI Powered**: Compatible with OpenAI's Vision API (`gpt-4o`) and local alternatives (e.g., `llama.cpp` server).